 The U.S. publishing industry has long been grappling with

-sinking advertising revenue, and the global economic meltdown has
+sinking advertising revenue, and the global economic meltdown only

-only worsened the situation.
-The downturn in the publishing
+worsened the situation.
+The downturn in the publishing industry,

-industry, which has been going on for the last few years now, came
+which has been going on for quite some time, came in the wake of

 Changing consumer preferences and the advent of new and innovative

 technologies have been altering the way news is read and offered.

 Readers now have a myriad of choices to collect and read articles

 and news through devices such as netbooks, tablets or other

 These have been weighing upon the print newspaper industry, as